 What are we campaigning for?

 - An optimal screening programme that screens from the age of 50 using FIT, in line with Scotland and international best practice.
 There needs to be a clear timetable to increase the sensitivity of FIT and extend the age range in line with endoscopy capacity.

-- Greater investment to increase endoscopy capacity by setting out a comprehensive action plan to tackle the growing crisis; increasing the number of trained and certified staff to carry out procedures; reducing waiting times; and bringing all units up to JAG accreditation standards.
+- Greater investment to increase endoscopy capacity by setting out a comprehensive action plan to tackle the growing crisis; increasing the number of trained and certified staff to carry out procedures; reducing waiting times; and bringing all units up to JAG accreditation standard.

 What have we done so far?

 - Supported Lauren Backler to hand in her petition to lower the screening age from 60 to 50, in line with Scotland, which received a staggering 446.921 signatures.

 - A change in the new GP referral guidelines for suspected cancer so GPs can refer patients at lower levels of risk than applied with the previous referral criteria.
 This means patients with persistent 'low risk' symptoms can be assessed more quickly and improve the timeliness of their diagnosis.

 - Helped shift the focus to improving diagnostic capacity in the new cancer strategy.

 How you can get involved?